spboyer/ca-readme-tracking-links-action/README.md

 ## `README`

-The action will write a new version of the http://readme.md/?WT.mc_id=actions-testing_actions-shboyer file.
+The action will write a new version of the **README** file.
 The usage section below includes the needed **commit** functionality to merge to master.

 ## Example usage